sapcc/runtime-extension-maintenance-controller/README.md

 As soon as a machine is marked as enabled for runtime-extension-maintenance-controller it is annotated with `pre-drain.delete.hook.machine.cluster.x-k8s.io/maintenance-controller: runtime-extensions-maintenance-controller` to stop the cleanup logic of Cluster API on machine deletion.
 Instead the corresponding `Node` object in the workload cluster is marked with the `runtime-extension-maintenance-controller.cloud.sap/machine-deleted: "true"` label.
 This label should be used to trigger the maintenance-controller in the workload cluster.
-The `runtime-extension-maintenance-controller.cloud.sap/approve-deletion: "true"` label shoud be used by the maintenance-controller to notify the runtime-extension, that the node is ready to be removed.
+The `runtime-extension-maintenance-controller.cloud.sap/approve-deletion: "true"` label should be used by the maintenance-controller to notify the runtime-extension, that the node is ready to be removed.
 After attaching the approve-deletion label the pre-drain hook will be removed, which allows machine deletion to continue.

 ![Workflow](docs/flow.drawio.png)